datanav/docs/talk/systems/hubspot.rst

 .. note::

-    We suggest that you delete the **Wave by Sesam** application in HubSpot settings > Connected applications.
+    We suggest that you delete the **Wave by Sesam** application in HubSpot settings > Connected applications after you have disconnected Hubspot.